Best Turkey Basting Recipe

 How do you tell when it’s done?

-The only accurate way to tell if the turkey is done is by using a thermometer inserted into the thickest part of the thigh and breast.
+The only accurate way to tell if the turkey is done is to use a thermometer inserted into the thickest part of the thigh and the breast.
 The turkey must reach a minimum internal temperature of 165 degrees F

 Confection Oven: Roasting Temperature and Time